 There may be unforeseen issues when installing devices.
 Always have a multimeter on hand to troubleshoot physical components and connections.
 Many common issues yield an LED code that can help explain the root issue.

 Below are the LED status and their associated cause and remediation steps.
-You can find the LED for the AC41 at the top left.
+You can find the location of your controller's LED in the setup guide for your access control model.

 Try to follow these troubleshooting steps before contacting Verkada Support.